-The PICS, together with eviQ and staff from the Royal Children’s Hospital and Monash Health, have developed a range of eLearning modules for the paediatric oncology community.
-These modules are freely available.
+The PICS, together with eviQ and staff from The Royal Children’s Hospital and Monash Children’s Hospital, have developed a range of eLearning modules for the paediatric oncology community.
+These modules are freely available via the eviQ Education website.

 Fever and suspected or confirmed neutropenia in children with cancer